danielhartgrove/NLGlite/README.md

 ## Dependencies
 This project requires that you have Python 3 installed.
-This can be installed [here](https://www.python.org/downloads/) This project also requires that you have the [NLTK](https://www.nltk.org/install.html) installed, as well as [spacy](https://spacy.io/).

-# NLGlite
-A Lightweight NLP Solution authored by Daniel Hartgrove for a Dissertation Project at The University of Nottingham.
-Supervised by Dr I Knight.

-## Abstract
-This project was developed as a part of my dissertation for my Batchelor's degree at the University of Nottingham.
-You can read my dissertation when published [here](https://www.danielhartgrove.xyz/dissertation)

-## Dependencies
-This project requires that you have Python 3 installed.
 This can be installed [here](https://www.python.org/downloads/) You must also have `nltk` and `textblob` installed also.
 This can be done by simply running the following commands:
 - `pip install nltk`
 - `pip install -U textblob`